shakacode/react_on_rails_pro/spec/dummy/README.md

 This sample app includes both Honeybadger and Sentry integration, including Sentry tracing integration.

+## Other needed steps

+please check [CONTRIBUTING.md](../../CONTRIBUTING.md) it has other needed steps before you are able to run the demo app.

 ## Starting the Sample App

 ### Using HMR and no loadable-components